How Does Someone Hurt At Work in DC Protect Themselves And Their Family?

 Workers compensation laws were designed to help injured workers get through these difficult times.
-They have been around for years and years.
-Recently, though, workers compensation laws have become complex.
-In some cases, they protect insurance companies and employers - not injured workers.
-I tell all my clients workers compensation is about protecting your future rights.
+They have been around for years and years and are arcane and complicated.
+Often they protect insurance companies and employers - not injured workers.
+That's why I have devoted my career to helping injured workers and their families.

 Businesses are required by law to have workers compensation insurance.
 These insurance companies will pay the medical expenses and benefits for the injured workers of the businesses they insure.
 If the injured worker doesn't follow the law - doesn't tell a supervisor about the injury, doesn't file the proper forms in time, etc., or if the insurance company thinks the injury did not happen at work, or the injury is not related to work, it will deny the claim.